 Key Takeaways:

-To make an informed decision between a website refresh and a website redesign, it's essential to understand the differences between the two approaches.
+To make an informed decision between a website refresh and a website redesign, you need to understand the differences between the two approaches.

 What is a Website Refresh?